nandac/pandoc-reader/README.md

 CALCULATE_READING_TIME = True
 ```

 You may display the reading time using the `{{ article.reading_time }}` or `{{ page.reading_time }}` template variables.
-The unit of time, will be displayed as minute or minutes, depending on whether the reading time is less than or equal to one minute, or greater than one minute.
+The unit of time will be displayed as minute for reading times less than or equal to one minute, or minutes for those greater than one minute.

-The reading time is calculated by dividing the number of words by the reading speed.
+The reading time is calculated by dividing the number of words by the reading speed which is the average number words read in a minute.

 The default value for reading speed is set to 200 words per minute, but may be customized, by setting `READING_SPEED` to the desired words per minute value in `pelicanconf.py`: